Kokoabassplayer/artist-calendar/docs/DB_DESIGN.md

 # Database Design (vNext)

+> Note: This is a forward-looking schema design.
+The current app uses
+> `database/schema_local.sql` for local SQLite ingestion.

 ## Goals
 - Store tour dates in a DB-friendly, normalized form with traceable provenance.
 - Keep raw extraction output for reprocessing and audit.